kermitt2/delft/doc/grobid.md

                         default one.
   --max-sequence-length MAX_SEQUENCE_LENGTH
                         max-sequence-length parameter to be used.
+  --features-indices FEATURES_INDICES
+                        Columns of the training file to use as features with a FEATURES architecture, the token being column 0, e.g. 9-25,28.
+Default: every column with at most features-vocabulary-size distinct values.
+  --features-vocabulary-size FEATURES_VOCABULARY_SIZE
+                        Maximum number of distinct values of a feature column (default: 12).
+  --window-stride WINDOW_STRIDE
+                        Cut the training sequences longer than
+                        max-sequence-length into windows of that length, one every window-stride (in tokens, or in sub-tokens with a transformer), instead of truncating them.
+A stride smaller than max-sequence-length makes the windows
+                        overlap.
+The validation and evaluation sets are then scored on whole sequences too.
+  --text-features-indices TEXT_FEATURES_INDICES
+                        Columns of the training file the text of a token is taken from, the token being column 0.
+For the models that label lines, 0,1 reads the first two tokens of a line rather than the first one.
+  --continuous-features-indices CONTINUOUS_FEATURES_INDICES
+                        Columns of the training file that hold numbers, given to a FEATURES architecture as numbers scaled to [0, 1] rather than as categories, the token being column 0, e.g. 20,21.
   --batch-size BATCH_SIZE
                         batch-size parameter to be used.
   --patience PATIENCE   patience, number of extra epochs to perform after the